Diject/Quest_Data_Builder/README.md

 	//Generate a file with function/variable requirements needed for dialogue topics to become available.
 	"generateDialogueTopicRequirements": false,

-	//Enable generation and saving of the height map image "enableHeightMapImageGeneration": false,
+	//Enable or disable generation and saving of the height map image.
+Default is false.
+	"generateHeightMapImage": false,
 	//Downscale factor for height map image.
 1 - full size (64x64 for one cell).
 	"heightMapImageDownscaleFactor": 2,